JonDotsoy/lm-awesome/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for detailed instructions on how to contribute, including how to use VS Code prompts, formatting requirements, and submission guidelines.

-Please feel free to submit a Pull Request to add new tools, models, or improve the existing content.
+Feel free to submit a Pull Request to add new tools, models, or improve the existing content.

 <!-- Footnotes for links -->